William Krasner: Life and career

 Raymond Chandler praised Krasner’s mystery fiction in a 1951 letter to Frederic Dannay: “[I]t may also happen that single book, such as ...
 Walk the Dark Streets by William Krasner ... will immediately put the writer above and beyond a whole host of writers who have written twenty or thirty books and are extremely well known and successful”.
 His work was also recognized by cultural critic and historian Jacques Barzun.
 Krasner also published two realistic urban novels, The Gambler (1950) and North of Welfare (1954) and one work of historical fiction, Francis Parkman: Dakota Legend (1982).
 In 1955 he received an award for literature from the National Institute of Arts and Letters (now the American Academy of Arts and Letters).

 In addition to his fiction, Krasner produced an extensive non-fiction body of work.
 He co-wrote Drug Trip Abroad (1972), a work on drug addiction for the University of Pennsylvania, and published extensively in medical and psychological journals.
 He also wrote many articles for newspapers and magazines, including a feature on Father Charles "Dismas" Clark, SJ, for Harper’s Magazine. and a series on growing up in St. Louis in the 1930s for the St. Louis Post-Dispatch.
+He also wrote and produced television documentaries.

-William Krasner’s papers are now housed in the Howard Gotlieb Archival Research Center at Boston University and in the Special Collections Department at Washington University in St. Louis.
+Krasner died from a heart attack at Bryn Mawr Hospital on October 29, 2003, at the age of 86.
+His papers are now housed in the Howard Gotlieb Archival Research Center at Boston University and in the Special Collections Department at Washington University in St. Louis.